RinRoya/quantum-transformation-circuit/README.md

 # Quantum Transformation Circuit (QTC)
-This repository implements a fully-connected QTC Quantum Transformation Circuit in the [Hybrid Quantum Capsule Network (HQCapsNet)](https://github.com/RinRoya/quantum-transformation-circuit).
+This repository implements the integration of a fully-connected Quantum Transformation Circuit into the Capsule Network pipeline, following the work on the  [Hybrid Quantum Capsule Network (HQCapsNet)](https://github.com/RinRoya/quantum-transformation-circuit).

 ---